degitaccount/Pewlett-Hackard-Analysis/README.md

 *	There are 1,549 employees eligible for the mentorship program, which represents only 1.7% of the population that is eligible to retire

-*	Business continuity will be dependent on several factors:
+*	Business continuity will be partially dependent on three key factors:
-> * Staggering or delaying retirements, which could require an investment in retention bonuses
+    1. Staggering or delaying retirements, which could require an investment in retention bonuses

-> * The success of the proposed mentorship program
+    2. The success of the proposed mentorship program

-> * An aggressive external recruitment strategy
+    3. An aggressive external recruitment strategy

 ### **Summary**